daveborrel/python-leetcode-arsenal/algorithms/backtracking/backtracking.md

 ### Generate Parenthesis

-- We use two different counts here because it ensures that the string generated is valid.
+- Two different counts here because it ensures that the string generated is valid.

 ```python
 def dfs(index):